systechafrica/systechafrica.github.io/members/contribReceivable.md

 ### Contributions Receivables/Receipts

-The links under this category access to windows where the Contributions Billing, Receivables Register, and Receipts Register configurations are set.
+The links under this category give access to windows where the Contributions Billing, Receivables Register, and Receipts Register configurations are set.

-Click the links to load the respective windows and set configurations appropriately shown below:
+Click on the drop-down submenu links enclosed below to load the respective windows and set configurations appropriately:

 <img  alt="Transferred in Claims" width="100%" height="auto"  class="center"  src="../media3/contri13.png">